Bubble breakup probability in turbulent flows: Linear stochastic oscillator

-\paragraph*{Linear stochastic oscillator.\textemdash} In order to quantify bubble deformations, we follow the bubble in time and parameterize its surface using the local radius $R(\theta, \phi)$ with $\theta$ and $\phi$ the colatitude and longitude respectively.
-This parametrization holds as long as the local radius is mono-valued in $(\theta, \phi)$, corresponding to limited bubble deformations, and will fail close to breakup.
-We then decompose the bubble radius $R$ onto the real spherical harmonics base $Y_\ell^ m(\theta, \phi)$,
+For small amplitude deformations, the bubble surface can be described by the local radius $R(\theta, \phi)$ with $\theta$ the colatitude and $\phi$ the longitude.
+This parametrization holds as long as the local radius is mono-valued in $(\theta, \phi)$, corresponding to limited bubble deformations, and it will fail close to breakup.
+In a co-moving frame of reference, the local bubble radius $R$ decomposed onto the real spherical harmonics base $Y_\ell^ m(\theta, \phi)$ reads,